82nd ANNUAL NIKE - CHANDLER ROTARY INVITATIONAL

 The runways for long jump, triple jump, pole vault and high jump area are of all-weather surface, therefore all jumping events will require soft-soled shoes or track shoes with 1/4-inch spike or less.

-In the Saturday open session, the pole vault will increase nine (9) inches for the first three height raises.
+On Friday night, the pole vault will increase nine (9) inches for the first three height raises.
 High jump will increase by 3 inches for the first two increases.
 Check time schedules for starting heights of the pole vault and high jump.